Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Abstract

 \section{Abstract}

 We show that a harmonic map from a Riemann surface into the exceptional symmetric space $G_2/{\mathrm SO}(4)$ has a $J_2$-holomorphic twistor lift into one of the three flag manifolds of $G_2$ if and only if it is `nilconformal', i.e., has nilpotent derivative.
 Then we find relationships with almost complex maps from a surface into the 6-sphere; this enables us to construct examples of nilconformal harmonic maps into $G_2/{\mathrm SO}(4)$ which are not of finite uniton number, and which have lifts into any of the three twistor spaces.
-Harmonic maps of finite uniton number were studied by N. Correia and R. Pacheco --- these are automatically nilconformal.
-For such maps, we show that our lifts can be constructed explicitly from an extended solution.
+Harmonic maps of finite uniton number are all nilconformal; for such maps, we show that our lifts can be constructed explicitly from extended solutions.